Erwin Huang: Business

 In 2005, Huang was invited by his college classmate Tommy Tse Tat-fung to join Tse Sui Luen Group as one of the Board of Directors.
 In less than a month, Tse Sui-luen and his son, Tommy Tse Tat-fung, were arrested by ICAC for an alleged illegal commission scheme and misappropriating listed company funds.
 Huang said in an interview that at that moment he was not sure whether he had joined an unscrupulous shop.
 Yet, he still decided to continue his work with the company for personal loyalty.

 Huang was promoted to the CEO of TSL Group in June 2008, working alongside Tommy Tse Tat-fung's wife, Annie Yau On Yee, the Chairman of the company.
 The company was resumed to trading in 2009, and Huang was promoted to Deputy Chairman of the TSL Group.
-Despite the global financial crisis at that time, the Group's performance improved in the poor-performing market with a 60% increase in net profit.
+Despite the 2008 financial crisis, the Group's performance improved in the poor-performing market with a 60% increase in net profit.
 After the resumption of trading in June 2009, the stock price had been increased tenfold within 6 months.
 In early 2010, Huang decided to resign as the company CEO and only kept his position as the Deputy Chairman in order to spare more time on community and education work.
 On March 1, 2015, Huang resigned as TSL Group’s Executive Director, Executive Committee member and Business Development Director and became Non-executive Director and Deputy Chairperson of the company, acting as the advisor and consultant of the Group.